PeterBorrmann1965/Covid-19-simulation/README.md

 The current model has the following inputs:

 Population:
-- Number of individuals by age an gender for Germany  (Source: Statistsiches Bundesamt)
+- Number of individuals by age an gender for Germany  (Source: Statistisches Bundesamt)
-- Mortality rate of each individual (Source: Statistsiches Bundesamt)
+- Mortality rate of each individual (Source: Statistisches Bundesamt)
 - Average daily contact rate (Source: https://journals.plos.org/plosmedicine/article/file?id=10.1371/journal.pmed.0050074&type=printable)

 The model simulates the daily changes of each individual in the population with the following states: